 - Palate: bright raspberry, wet forest floor, tobacco/tar, pepper

-- Conclusion: Medium acid and body, medium+ tannins are finely rustic and balanced.
+- Conclusion: Medium acid and body; medium+ finely rustic and balanced tannins.
 Intrigued with the first few ‘fresh’ sips, it opened showing many aspects.
-Round yet linear on the palate, a medium lengthy finish.
-So interesting to note, the wine’s more acidic side was tamed by the sweet sugar syrup dipped cherry tomato, the right on pairing of the evening!
+Round yet linear on the palate with a medium to lengthy finish.
+Interesting to note, the wine’s more acidic side was tamed by the sweet sugar syrup dipped cherry tomato, the most “right on” pairing of the evening!

 Lo Spaventapasserie is an organic winery / farm in Piedmont who produces a variety of products.

-During the evening, we tasted Prosecco, Barbera, Valpolicello, and Moscato d’Asti; but the Freisa stole the show.
+During the evening, we also tasted Prosecco, Barbera, Valpolicello, and Moscato d’Asti, but Freisa stole the show.

 - hardy, resistant to mildew and other vine diseases